syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 ### Setting vector image

 The [`VectorImage`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonItemsControl.html#Syncfusion_Windows_Tools_Controls_RibbonItemsControl_VectorImage) property is of the type `ObservableCollection<Path>` which allows the image to be set as path type.
-The DropDownButton will automatically resize the image according to its [`SizeForm`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonItemsControl.html#Syncfusion_Windows_Tools_Controls_RibbonItemsControl_SizeForm).
+The [`RibbonGallery`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonGallery.html) will automatically resize the image according to its [`SizeForm`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonItemsControl.html#Syncfusion_Windows_Tools_Controls_RibbonItemsControl_SizeForm).
 For simplified layout, the image will be resized to 20 * 20 size which is the standard.

 {% tabs %}